datastaxdevs/workshop-streaming-game/README.md

 Then create a file `.env` by copying the `.env.sample` in the same directory, with the commands

-    cp ../.env.sample ../.env
+    cp .env.sample .env
-    gp open ../.env
+    gp open .env

-(the second will simply open the `.env` file in the editor).
+(the second line will simply open the `.env` file in the editor).
 Fill the file with the values found earlier on your Astra Streaming "Connect" tab (leave the other lines unchanged):